Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic

+\begin{definition}[Inference] Let $\mathcal{F}$ be a set of formulas (\emph{premises}) and let $F$ be a formula (\emph{conclusion}).
+We write $\mathcal{F} \vdash F$, to denote that $F$ is provable (or derivable) from $\mathcal{F}$, i.e., there exists a proof of $F$ from $\mathcal{F}$. \end{definition}

 \paragraph{Soundness and Completeness} The deductive system presented above is based on the framework developed by \cite{Smiley1973-SMIWIA}.
-In this system, all formulas that are provable are true in all interpretations (as established in Theorem 4), and conversely, all formulas that are true in all interpretations are derivable within the system (as demonstrated in Theorem 3).
+In this system, a formula is provable if and only if it is true in all interpretations (as established in Theorems 3 and in 4).
 It therefore follows that the system is both sound and complete.